Drax partnership with Edgbaston Stadium reinforces sustainability goals

-Rob Milloy, Sales Director, Drax Customers, said: “Edgbaston Cricket Ground’s decision to renew its partnership with Drax is a testament to the quality of service provided and our collaborative approach to delivering businesses with zero carbon solutions.
+Paul Miller, Sales and Marketing Director, Drax Customers, said: “Edgbaston Cricket Ground’s decision to renew its partnership with Drax is a testament to the quality of service provided and our collaborative approach to delivering businesses with zero carbon solutions.
 Since making the move to us three years ago, we’ve supplied the ground with more than 3.8 GWh of renewable electricity, enough to power more than 1,000 UK homes for a year.
 This has helped Edgbaston to meet its sustainability goals.”

 Edgbaston Stadium unveiled its Pledge in 2019 to support its goal of becoming the most sustainable cricket venue in the United Kingdom.